Use stealth mode to keep your Mac more secure

 Click Firewall Options.

 If the Firewall Options button is disabled, first click Turn On Firewall to turn on the firewall for your Mac.
-See Use a firewall to prevent unwanted connections.
+See Block connections to your Mac with a firewall.